 Sender Authentication is a relatively new feature which helps you control spoofed and illegitimate emails from reaching your account.
 This feature looks to authenticate the senders DMARC, and sends to your suspended queue if it fails.
 You can find this feature on the Email admin page, at Admin > Channels > Email.
 For more information on the feature itself, see our support article, Authenticating incoming email using DMARC for further information.

-Blacklisting emails and domains.
+Blocking emails and domains

 As spammers continue to get more creative and sophisticated with their methods, it is important to take advantage of all possible spam fighting tools at your disposal, as no one solution will be completely effective.
 With the combination of the methods listed here implemented for your business, spammers will be less likely to target your business.